Hawthorne001/lido-improvement-proposals/LIPS/lip-27.md

 ##### Deposit Mechanism Migration

-It is proposed to change the logic of Accounting Oracle to account for Eth1 bridge deposits in the `pending_deposits` queue for non-activated validators with a zero balance in the total balance of Lido validators on the consensus layer.
+It is proposed to change the logic of Accounting Oracle to account for Eth1 bridge deposits in the `pending_deposits` queue for non-activated validators with an unexpected balance (less than `LIDO_DEPOSIT_AMOUNT`) in the total balance of Lido validators on the consensus layer.

 ```python
 def get_lido_cl_total_balance(state: BeaconState, lido_validators: List[Validator]) -> Gwei: